How to Learn Computer Programming

 If the choice of a first programming language is not important, then what is?
 The answer: the most important thing is that you like programming, you like experimenting with programs, modifying them and tinkering, seeing the results, whether they are expected or unexpected.
 Curiosity is important.
 Fun is important.
 Therefore, it is important to learn from an interesting and engaging tutorial, a tutorial you understand well, and most importantly, a tutorial you like.

-To start learning computer programming just because you want a job is not such a good idea.
-You should learn computer programming because you like it, because you find it interesting.
+You should learn computer programming because you like it, and because you find it interesting.
 Because, you find it interesting to look at lines and circles dancing on the screen; bright colors, puzzling shapes, new ways of thinking.
 Learn programming because you like making a computer do your bidding.
 Because, you like to create new and marvelous experiences.
 You like to explore the endless possibilities of creation that today's computers can offer.
 Computer programming, by its very nature, is an extremely creative activity.
 Learn computer programming because you like to create.

 Well, there you go, that is all you need to know for a successful start.
 Don't worry.
 Don't overthink it.
 Just begin!